 4) Communicating (Clearly) With Clients

-Although common amongst CFP professionals simply as a good business practice, the new CFP professional Standards of Conduct do explicitly require that CFP professionals communicate clearly with clients.
+Although common amongst CFP® professionals simply as a good business practice, the new Code and Standards explicitly require that CFP® professionals communicate clearly with clients.

-In the prior version of the CFP Board’s Code of Ethics and Professional Responsibility, the CFP Board espoused a series of 7 Principles – Integrity, Objectivity, Competence, Fairness, Confidentiality, Professionalism, and Diligence – which, in the new version, are incorporated (in a restated manner) into the Code of Ethics and also codified in the new Standards of Conduct as a formal reflection of the exact duties expected of a CFP professional to their Client.
+In the prior version of CFP Board’s Code of Ethics and Professional Responsibility, CFP Board espoused a series of 7 Principles – Integrity, Objectivity, Competence, Fairness, Confidentiality, Professionalism, and Diligence – which, in the new version, are incorporated (in a restated manner) into the Code of Ethics and also codified in the new Code and Standards as a formal reflection of the exact duties expected of a CFP® professional to their Client.

 When it comes to the principle of integrity, the new Standards specifically require that:

-1) A CFP professional must perform Professional Services with honesty and candor, which may not be subordinated to personal gain or advantage.
+- A CFP® professional must perform Professional Services with honesty and candor, which may not be subordinated to personal gain or advantage.

-2) A CFP professional may not, directly or indirectly, in the conduct of Professional Services:
+- A CFP® professional may not, directly or indirectly, in the conduct of Professional Services:

 - Employ any device, scheme, or artifice to defraud;